ZhouMengjie/you-are-here/README.md

 - Testing routes used for the results reported in the paper.
 - Localisation algorithm implemented in Matlab.

+### Prerequisites
+- Matlab
+- Tested on Mac and Linux

 ### Instructions to run an experiment

 1. Define parameters in the corresponding configuration file depending on the type of features to use.
 ESParams.m for embedded descriptors and BSDParams.m for the case of BSDs.